Mpala Research Centre

 30 Years

-Mpala's research has been used to improve the lives and livelihoods of the neighboring communities.
-Learn how African and Princeton scientists collaborate to bring to bear their work on climate, farming, wildlife management and more to the people of Likipia County.
+Mpala's research has been used to improve its neighboring communities.
+Learn how African and Princeton scientists collaborate on issues of climate, farming, wildlife management, etc. for the betterment of Likipia County.

-Read more about Learn More About Mpala's Outreach - Learn more about Mpala's outreach
+Read more about Outreach - Learn more about Mpala's outreach

 News & Events